// Political Science

 Mark Tilton's research is in the field of comparative political economy, with a specialization in Japan.
 He has worked on antitrust and regulatory policy and is currently researching climate change policy.
 His teaching is also in the area of comparative and East Asian politics.

-“Kido hendo ni okeru nikkei kankei: ekorojiiteki kindaika no ridashippu” (German-Japanese Climate Change Relations: Leadership on Ecological Modernization), in Kudo Akira and Tajima Nobuo, eds., Nichidoku kankei shi (A History of Japanese-German Relations) (Tokyo: University of Tokyo Press, 2014).
+Tilton, Mark.
+2014.
+“Kido hendo ni okeru nikkei kankei: ekorojiiteki kindaika no ridashippu” (German-Japanese Climate Change Relations: Leadership on Ecological Modernization), in Nichidoku kankei shi (A History of Japanese-German Relations), eds.
+Kudo Akira and Tajima Nobuo.
+Tokyo: University of Tokyo Press.